Cho Man-sik: Independence movement

-Post World War II activism
+Post-World War II activism

 In August 1945, with Japanese surrender imminent, Cho was approached by the Japanese governor of Pyongyang and asked to organise a committee to assume control and maintain stability in the power vacuum that would inevitably follow.
 He agreed to co-operate, and on 17 August 1945 formed the Provisional People's Committee for the Five Provinces.
 He also joined the cabinet of the People's Republic of Korea, making the Provisional People's Committee for the Five Provinces its northern branch.
-The committee functioned to standardize the number of members, duties, and electoral processes for the formation of People’s Committees at the provincial, city, country, township, and village levels.
+The committee functioned to standardize the number of members, duties, and electoral processes for the formation of People's Committees at the provincial, city, country, township, and village levels.
 Cho also affiliated this committee to the Committee for the Preparation of Korean Independence (CPKI).
-The Provisional People’s Committee for the Five Provinces generally composed of right-wing nationalists opposed to communism.
+The Provisional People's Committee for the Five Provinces generally composed of right-wing nationalists opposed to communism.

 When the Soviet Civil Administration arrived in Pyongyang following the Japanese surrender they hoped they could influence Cho Man-sik.
 Cho was at this time the most popular leader in Pyongyang due mainly to his constant resistance to the Japanese and his formation of the Korean Products Promotions Society.
 Soviet officers regularly met with Cho and tried to convince him to head the emerging North Korea administration.
 Cho however disliked communism and did not trust foreign powers.
 Cho Man-sik would have agreed to co-operate with the Soviet authorities only on his own terms, such as extensive autonomy.
 Cho's conditions were not accepted by the Soviet leaders and supervisors.
-Despite his rejection of Soviet requests he was able to remain as chairman of the South P’yŏngan People’s Committee.
+Despite his rejection of Soviet requests he was able to remain as chairman of the South P'yŏngan People's Committee.

 On 3 November 1945, Cho also established his own political party: The Democratic Party of Korea.
 At the beginning it was intended to turn into an authentic political organization of the nationalist right with the aim to bring about a democratic society after Japanese occupation.
 The Soviets, however, did not approve of the Democratic Party of Korea and thus under socialist pressure, Choi Yong-kun was elected the first deputy chairman of the party.
-Choi Yong-kun was a guerrilla soldier who served in the 88th brigade of the Soviet Union, and was a friend of Kim Il-sung.
+Choi Yong-kun was a guerrilla soldier who served in the 88th brigade of the Soviet Union, and was a friend of a Korean communist and pro-Soviet officer Kim Il Sung, who had trained in the Soviet and Chinese Communist Army (latter is Northeast Anti-Japanese United Army, a predecessor of today PLA) for ten years, rising to the rank of major.
 The party was therefore influenced by Soviet ideals from the beginning.